Andy Hui

-Andy Hui Chi-on (born 12 August 1967) is a Hong Kong singer and actor.
+Andrew Hui Chi On (born 12 August 1967) is a Hong Kong singer and actor.
 Hui is considered one of the most successful Hong Kong singers, with an extensive list of Cantonese and Mandarin hits to his credit.

 Early life

 Hui's mother is Vietnamese.
 He was transferred to Confucian Tai Shing Primary School because his previous school forced him to perform tasks right-handed when he was born left-handed.

 Career

 Hui was the first runner-up in the fifth Annual New Talent Singing Awards in 1986.
 Hui has appeared in more than 25 films.

 His first music contract came in 1986, and his singing career reached stellar status in 2001 as he won awards of the most favourite male singer.

 In 2004, Hui was named by Alan Tam as one of the 'New Four Heavenly Kings' along with Hacken Lee, Leo Ku, and Edmond Leung which would be replacing the once lustrous title awarded to Jacky Cheung, Andy Lau, Aaron Kwok, and Leon Lai.

 In October 2005, Andy was declared one of Ten Outstanding Young Persons where his hard work on his music and film career, and his excellence in commitment to the community was recognized.